-7. Explain how special drawing rights (SDR) are constructed.
-Also, discuss the circumstances under which the SDR was created.
+7. How are special drawing rights (SDR) constructed?
+Discuss the circumstances under which the SDR was created.

-Answer: SDR was created by the IMF in 1970 as a new reserve asset, partially to alleviate the pressure on the U.S. dollar as the key reserve currency.
-The SDR is a basket currency currently comprised of four major currencies, i.e., U.S. dollar, euro, Japanese yen, and British pound.
-Currently, the dollar receives a 41.9% weight, euro 37.4%, yen 9.4%, and pound 11.3%.
-The weights for different currencies tend to change over time, reflecting the relative importance of each currency in international trade and finance.
+Answer: The SDR was created by the IMF in 1970 as a new reserve asset, partially to alleviate the pressure on the U.S. dollar as the key reserve currency.
+The SDR is a basket currency, currently comprised of four currencies: US Dollar (42% in the SDR weighting), European Euro (37%), Japanese Yen (9%), British Pound (11%).
+The weights for the constituent currencies tend to change over time, reflecting the relative importance of each currency in international trade and finance.